6 Causes of Right Kidney Pain: Symptoms and Treatment

 PKD is a genetic disorder characterized by the development of fluid-filled cysts in the kidneys, which can impair their function over time.

-Common symptoms of PKD include pain or discomfort in the lower back or sides, high blood pressure, frequent urinary tract infections, and blood in the urine.
+Common symptoms of Polycystic Kidney Disease (PKD) include pain or discomfort in the lower back or sides, high blood pressure, frequent urinary tract infections, and blood in the urine.
 In some cases, PKD may lead to complications such as kidney stones or kidney failure.

 Treatment for PKD primarily focuses on managing its symptoms and preventing complications.
 This may involve blood pressure control with medications, pain management, and antibiotics for infections.
 Lifestyle modifications such as a low-sodium diet and adequate hydration can also help.
 In severe cases where kidney function deteriorates, dialysis or kidney transplantation may be necessary.
 Regular medical monitoring and genetic counselling for affected families are crucial in managing PKD.